CodeChain-io/codechain/spec/Dynamic-Validator.md

 ```

 ### on TermEnd events
-1. Update `term_id` to the current block number and the next term id
+1. Calculate rewards of the previous block and update `intermediate_rewards`.
 2. Renew the nomination expiration of the current validators, and reprioritize them.
     * Reprioritization preserves the relative order of the reprioritized validators.
-3. Remove the expired candidates and give back the deposits
+3. Remove the expired candidates and give back the deposits.
-4. Remove the jailed accounts if the current term is greater than `released_at` and give back the deposits
+4. Remove the jailed accounts if the current term is greater than `released_at` and give back the deposits.
-5. Calculate rewards of the previous block and update `intermediate_rewards`
+5. Jail inactive validators.
-6. Elect validators
+6. Elect validators.
-    * Store validators in the ascending order
+    * Store validators in the ascending order.
+7. Update `term_id` to the current block number and the next term id.